-Student attendance levels remain high.
-At 97.3%, we continue to be in the top 1% of state schools for attendance.
+Student attendance levels remain impressively high.
+At 96.4%, the Academy continues to be in the top 1% of secondary level state schools and colleges for attendance.
+In 2023 to 2024, the Academy had the 5th highest attendance record across over 6,500 such schools.

-Staffing numbers have continued at a consistent level in recent years to enable the Academy to maintain the levels of service across all aspects of the school's life.
-Staffing efficiencies within the year kept overall staffing numbers below that of the previous year and even the increase in teacher numbers was within original projections.
-Efficiencies going forward will see little increase again within 2022-23, despite the Academy still increasing its student numbers by 30 per year in Year 7 through to September 2023 entry.
-The Academy continues to be concerned over the numbers and quality of those entering the teaching profession, and despite its continuing academic and reputational success and ability to recruit high quality staff, this is becoming considerably more difficult in most subject areas.
-Furthermore, the appointment of associate staff to non-teaching roles across a range of disciplines is also becoming extremely difficult to achieve.
+Staffing numbers have continued at a consistent level over the past 5 years to enable the Academy to maintain the levels of service across all aspects of the school's life.
+Staffing efficiencies made over this time have ensured that overall numbers have not increased despite the increase in student numbers over that same period.
+Efficiencies going forward will again see little increase during the academic year 2024 to 2025, despite the increase in numbers in the Academy's 6th Form giving the highest total student population in the school's history.
+The Academy continues to be concerned over the numbers and the quality of those entering the teaching profession.
+Despite its continuing academic and reputational success and ability to recruit high quality staff in the past, teacher recruitment is a key concern with many more subject areas becoming increasingly difficult to recruit to.
+Furthermore, the appointment of associate staff to non-teaching roles across a range of disciplines is proving to be equally challenging.

-Employment costs remain a key focus, particularly in light of continuing tightening of budgetary allocations through the DfE and the Academy remains committed to seeking ways of minimising the percentage of income allocated to staffing without it impacting negatively on the quality of our curriculum.
-This remains difficult when almost all new DfE income received is entirely to meet staffing costs, although the Academy seeks to ensure that it is full in all student year groups so that core funding is maximised.
-The Academy remains very popular in the Borough and remains more than five times over-subscribed for places in Year 7.
-The Academy has started the 2022-23 year with 1,436 students on roll, of which 263 students are in its sixth form and above the funded maximum for the first time.
+Controlling employment costs is a key focus and the Academy remains committed to seeking ways of minimising the percentage of income allocated to staffing without savings impacting negatively on the quality of its curriculum delivery.
+This remains difficult; however, restructuring management positions and designing a more efficient timetable has helped to reduce the proportion of total annual income committed to staffing costs.
+The Academy remains five times over-subscribed for places in Year 7 and has started the 2024 to 2025 year with 1,517 students on roll, of which 313 students are in its sixth form.
+This maximises the central government funding available which makes up around 90% of the Academy's total income